fuzed-team/web/data/celebrities/README.md

 If you encounter issues:
 1. Check the script output for detailed error messages
-2. Verify AI service is running: `http://localhost:8000/health`
+2. Verify Replicate API credentials are valid
 3. Check Supabase dashboard for uploaded images
 4. Review database logs in Supabase